 Basic and diluted net loss per share attributable to common stockholders is presented in conformity with the two-class method required for participating securities.
 The Company considers all series of its redeemable convertible preferred stock to be participating securities.
 Under the two-class method, the net loss attributable to common stockholders is not allocated to the redeemable convertible preferred stock as the holders of its redeemable convertible preferred stock do not have a contractual obligation to share in the Company's losses.
 Net income is attributed to common stockholders and participating securities based on their participation rights.
-Basic net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
+Basic net loss per share attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period.
 Diluted earnings per share attributable to common stockholders adjusts basic earnings per share for the potentially dilutive impact of stock options, RSUs and redeemable convertible preferred stock.
 As the Company has reported losses for all periods presented, all potentially dilutive securities are antidilutive and accordingly, basic net loss per share equals diluted net loss per share.